-Baja California is popular amongst the tourists for some of Mexico’s most dramatic sea and landscapes.
-Landscapes include deserts, dormant volcanoes, and wonderful old mission towns.
-Baja California was the political capital of “old California” and historical remains of the colonies can be found.
-Camping and hiking are very popular due to plenty of opportunities.
+Baja California is popular amongst the tourists for some of Mexico’s most dramatic sights.
+Landscapes include deserts, dormant volcanoes, and wonderful old mission towns while the many beaches and cities have become famous destinations for patients, tourists, and even movie stars.

 Baja is one of the most preferred destinations for tourists as it offers sailing, surfing, and deep-sea fishing.
-Traditionally the peninsula has provided fun for youthful miscreants from the USA in both the border region to the north and more recently at the far end of the peninsula in the resort towns of Los Cabos.
+Traditionally, the peninsula has provided fun for youthful miscreants from the USA in both the border region to the north and more recently at the far end of the peninsula in the resort towns of Los Cabos.

 Tourists can indulge in Whale Watching, Diving and Snorkeling, Kayaking, Fishing, and Cave and Nature Paintings.
 Fish Tacos of Baja is famous.
 Also, there are Mexican and Chinese restaurants that offer their traditional menus.

 More Information & Links

 - Traveling to Mexico